Skip to main content

 Diagnosing oesophageal atresia

-Doctors may suspect your baby has oesophageal atresia before they're born if routine ultrasound scans show a lot of amniotic fluid in the womb, although this can have a number of causes.
+Doctors may suspect your baby has oesophageal atresia before they're born if routine ultrasound scans show a lot of amniotic fluid in the womb.

 Tests to check for the condition will be carried out after your baby is born, if they seem to be having problems swallowing or breathing.

-A thin feeding tube may be passed down your baby's throat through their nose, to see if it reaches their stomach, and an X-ray may be carried out to check the oesophagus.
+A thin feeding tube may be passed down your baby's throat through their nose, to see if it reaches their stomach.
+And an X-ray may then be carried out to check the oesophagus.

 Repairing the defects